Journaly/journaly/docs/approach-docs/README.md

 ## The Process

 1. We create an issue to outline the initial problem we want to solve.
-2. We create a Notion page where we can write a first draft and easily collaborate to refine the approach.
+2. We create a Pull Request where we write a first draft and can easily collaborate to refine the approach.
-3. Once we have a final draft, we export this to the Journaly repository for openness and version control.
+3. Once we have a final draft, we can merge this in and begin work.

 ## Naming Convention